dt2450/Eight-Queens/README.md

 When looking for one possible solution I have been able to find a solution for upto a 33 by 33 board.
 Beyond that the program takes reasonably large time to calculate a solution on my computer.

 Maybe you have a faster computer, and can run the program for a larger board.
+OR have a more optimized approach in solving the problem :)